-Olympia is fortunate to be surrounded by water and have abundant fresh and marine water resources. -We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and explore Ellis or Mission Creek as we hike through Squaxin Park.
-Our deep, underground aquifers provide our drinking water. -Our many-protected streams, and-wetlands, and shorelines are valuable habitat for native a diversity of wildlife. -Some of these aquatic habitats also provide a multitude of ecosystem services that benefit people, like reducing flooding and filtering polluted stormwater runoff.
+Olympia is fortunate to be surrounded by water and have abundant fresh and marine water\ecosystems resources. -We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and explore Ellis or Mission Creek as we hike through Squaxin Park.
+Our deep, underground aquifers provide our drinking water. -Our many-protected streams, and wetlands, and shorelines are valuable habitat for native a diversity of wildlife. -Some of these aquatic habitats also provide a multitude of ecosystem services that benefit people, like reducing flooding and filtering polluted stormwater runoff.
 We kayak the waters of Budd Inlet, hop over rain puddles on the way to school, and enjoy Ellis Creek as we hike through nearby Priest Point Park.
-The City of Olympia integrates the recovery of Puget Sound salmon Commented [KF21]: This has already been more than adequately evaluated by other governments and research institutions.
-Setting targets and focusing on implementation is the needed next step for this Comp Plan update
+The City of Olympia integrates the recovery of Puget Sound salmon populations across each of its land management, habitat stewardship, and conservation strategies.
+Additional goals and policies related to water quality and salmon recovery can be found in the Stormwater element of the Utilities chapter.